 III.
-Conclusion
+Conclusions

-The criteria modeling runs indicate the emissions from the proposed equipment will not cause or significantly contribute to a violation of a State or National AAQS
+The emissions from the proposed equipment will not cause or contribute significantly to a violation of the State and National AAQS.

-The acute and chronic indices are below 1 0; and the maximum individual cancer risk associated with the project is 3.27E-07; which is less than the 1 in a million threshold.
+The acute and chronic indices are below 1.0; and the maximum individual cancer risk associated with the project is 1.01E-08; which is less than the 1 in a million threshold.
 In accordance with the District's Risk Management Policy, the project is approved without Toxic Best Available Control Technology (T-BACT).

-To ensure that human health risks will not exceed District allowable levels; the permit conditions listed on page 1 of this report must be included for the proposed unit
+To ensure that human health risks will not exceed District allowable levels; the permit conditions listed on page 1 of this report must be included for the proposed unit.